Sirhan Sirhan: Prosecution

 Sirhan's defense counsel included attorney Grant Cooper, who had hoped to demonstrate that the killing had been the impulsive act of a man with a mental deficiency.
 But Walker admitted into evidence pages from three of Sirhan's journal notebooks that suggested the crime was premeditated and "quite calculating and willful".
 On March 3, Cooper asked Sirhan in direct testimony whether he had shot Kennedy; Sirhan replied, "Yes, sir", but then said that he did not bear Kennedy any ill will.
 Sirhan also testified that he had killed Kennedy "with twenty years of malice aforethought".
 He explained in an interview with David Frost in 1989 that this referred to the time since the creation of the State of Israel.
 He has maintained since then that he has no memory of the crime or of making that statement in court.

 The defense based its case primarily on the expert testimony of Bernard L. Diamond, a professor of law and psychiatry, who testified that Sirhan was suffering from diminished capacity at the time of the murder.

 Sirhan was convicted on April 17, 1969, and was sentenced six days later to death in the gas chamber.
 Three years later, his sentence was commuted to life in prison, owing to the California Supreme Court's decision in People v.
-Anderson, which ruled that capital punishment is a violation of the California Constitution's prohibition against cruel and unusual punishment.
+Anderson, which ruled that capital punishment is a violation of the California Constitution's prohibition against cruel or unusual punishment.
 The February 1972 decision was retroactive, invalidating all existing death sentences in California.